teodorlu/gitignore-gen/README.md

 gitignore-gen
 =============

 Gitignore generator written in Haskell.
 Prints the resulting gitignores to standard output.
 Uses [Github's gitignore repo](https://github.com/github/gitignore).
-No special handling of weird characters, check results.
+No error handling whatsoever, check that the resulting files are the ones you need.

 Example usage: